 Our well-being cannot be dissected into non-connected parts.
 The whole is always greater than parts.
 When we routinely run into stubborn roadblocks, wisdom teaches to take a different approach.
 In a recent article I wrote about the nine pillars of well-being.
 Often escape from a persistent problem requires focusing attention (during those momentary moments of motivation) on a different pillar, building strength, confidence and hope from efforts that succeed: our relationship woes may be bettered through an exercise routine.

 Change is never easy.
 When things are not working, we momentarily are charged with enough energy to act in great ways.
-We must work into these momentary bursts changes that ease the burden, increases skill, and keep positive movement alive.
+We take advantage of these momentary bursts to increase skill, set maintainable patterns and keep the positive movement alive.
 We can do something different; we can make things work again; we can enjoy the beauties of living.